DRIVER-EU/test-bed/docker/swarm-fd/secure/README.md

 $ portainer-cli --debug create_stack --stack-name tb6-core --endpoint-id 1 --stack-file docker-compose.yml --env-file .env
 ```

+Change restart policy for homepage and letsencryptstore services on the Portainer admin interface to prevent restart (nothing to execute, they just provide files for volumes).

 ### Re-deploy
 If you need to re-deploy, get the ID of the previously deployed stack: